Baby nests, or baby pods as they're also known, are essentially mattresses with padded sides that offer a narrow and cosy lounging area for your baby.

 - Choose a pod or nest with a firm mattress.
 Soft mattresses have been linked to an increase risk of SIDS.
 A firm mattress shouldn't sink more than a few millimetres when your baby is placed on it.
 Avoid memory foam mattresses.

 - Never leave a baby in a pod or nest unsupervised.
-Unless certified as such, pods are not recommended for overnight sleeping until your baby has reached the age of 1.
+Pods are not recommended for overnight sleeping until your baby has reached the age of 1.

 - Regularly check that your baby is not overheating or has moved their face into the side padding.
 Overheating has been linked to an increased risk of SIDS and a baby getting their face stuck in side padding may lead to accidental suffocation